Sales Engagement: What, Why, and How + 7 Tools That Can Help

 Here are some examples to make things clearer:

 - Creating scripts and templates for common messaging, like form follow-up emails or cold text messages

 - Responding to comments on social media

-Sales engagement also includes the automated interactions that leads have with your company, including:
+Sales engagement also includes the automated interactions leads have with your company, including: